Keswick, the Lake District

-Situated between the huge bulk of Skiddaw and the gentle beauty of Derwentwater, Keswick has become the major centre for tourism in the north lakes.
-This pretty market town offer a wide range of attractions for visitors, from shops and restaurants to museums with a difference, and boating trips around lake Derwentwater.
-In 1276 Edward I granted the town its market charter, and the Saturday market continues to this day.
+Keswick, situated between the huge bulk of Skiddaw and the gentle beauty of Derwentwater, has become the major centre for tourism in the northern Lake District.
+This pretty market town offers a wide range of attractions for visitors, from shops and restaurants to museums with a difference, and boating trips around lake Derwentwater.

 The original settlement was at Crosthwaite, on the Western side of the town.
 The first Church at Crosthwaite was built in 553 AD, and named St Kentigern.
 Canon Rawnsley, served the church as vicar from 1883-1917.
 He was one of the co-founders of the National Trust, which owns much land in the area.

 The rural economy was transformed in the reign of Elizabeth I, when minerals, copper in particular, were discovered in Newlands and Borrowdale.
 The discovery of black lead at Seathwaite in the 16th century sparked off pencil making which is still the major industry in the town.
 The Pencil Museum tells the story of pencil making in Keswick.

 Visitors arrived in increasing numbers from the 1700’s, many of them literary pilgrims attracted by the area’s close association with the Romantic poets – Southey, Coleridge and Wordsworth.

 Between 1885, when she was 19, and 1907, Beatrix Potter spent summer holidays at Lingholm and Fawe Park, the two stately homes whose estates now occupy most of the north western side of Derwentwater.
 The two houses, their gardens and the surrounding landscape provided material for several of her books.